A partner academy in the John Taylor MAT

 Children at Graduated Response 1 will benefit from additional levels of differentiation and in-class support.

-Mrs Waldron, our SENDCO monitors the progress of all children with SEND to ensure that they are benefitting from an appropriate curriculum which enables them to feel safe and secure, and to learn effectively.
+Mrs Farrington, our SENDCO monitors the progress of all children with SEND to ensure that they are benefitting from an appropriate curriculum which enables them to feel safe and secure, and to learn effectively.
 Where children with SEND are making poor progress, further assessment is undertaken or support sought.

 Documents and Useful Links